britsnj/enscraper/project_notes.md

 - Also an issue with the encoding.
 Pandas not picking up UTF-08 encoding on the database csv.
 Need to change the save function in the gui file to encode to UTF-08 when saving to csv.
 Work for tomorrow.
 #220405
 -Fixed the encoding and managed to sort out the concatenation.
 Note to self, use Index=False to make sure the file is not saved with an index every time.
+#220407
+- Struggling trying to extract data based on string from a series.